telus/tds-core/packages/FlexGrid/FlexGrid.md

 ### How it works

 * `FlexGrid` is the top-level container.
-It centers and horizontally pads your site’s contents (optionally).
+It centers and horizontally pads your site’s contents
 * `FlexGrid.Row`s are wrappers for columns.
-Columns have horizontal padding (called a gutter) for controlling the space between them.
+Columns have horizontal padding (called a gutter) for controlling the space between them
 * Place content inside `FlexGrid.Col` components.
-These should be the immediate children of rows.
+These should be the immediate children of rows
 * Columns without a specified width will automatically layout as equal width columns
 * Column widths can be made responsive by using the responsive props, which match the props used in `Responsive`: `xs`, `sm`, `md`, `lg` and `xl`